muthuishere/mark-down-live/readme.md

-# MarkDownLive
+# PresentMarkdownNow

-Effortlessly stream and present your Markdown slides live in-browser with MarkDownLive.
+Effortlessly stream and present your Markdown slides live in-browser with PresentMarkdownNow.
 Ideal for educators, presenters, and anyone needing to create dynamic, real-time presentations.
-Simply write in Markdown, and let MarkDownLive handle the live streaming magic!
+Simply write in Markdown, and let PresentMarkdownNow handle the live presentations!

 ## Features